microsoft/msbuild-lab323-declarative-agent/lab/exercise-2-enhance-agent.md

 # Exercise 2:  Enhance Agent capabilities

 Next, you will enhance the agent by adding more operations, enabling responses with Adaptive Cards, and incorporating code interpreter capabilities.
 Let’s explore each of these enhancements step by step.
+Go back to the project in VS Code.

 ## Step 1: Modify agent to add more operations

-- Go to file `actions.tsp` and copy paste below snippet just after listRepairs operation to add these new operations createRepair, updateRepair and deleteRepair.
+- Go to file `actions.tsp` and copy paste below snippet just after `listRepairs` operation to add these new operations createRepair, updateRepair and deleteRepair.
 Here you are also defining the Repair item data model.

 ```typespec
 /**